Home Blog Remembering Mark D. Bright (Doc Bright) an American comic book and storyboard artist

 Early Life and Education

 Bright’s journey as an artist began in Brooklyn, New York, where he attended the prestigious Pratt Institute, graduating with a Bachelor’s degree in Fine Arts in 1978.
-His early exposure to comics came from his grandmother, who kept superhero stories at her hair salon for children to read.
+His early exposure to Comics came from his grandmother, who kept superhero stories at her hair salon for children to read.
 This early fascination with the medium paved the way for his future career in the comic book industry.

 Breaking into Comics